zagui440s/personalCP/unsorted/debugging-lesson/README.md

 # Lesson Guide - Debugging

 First walk through the [ten debugging tips](ten-debugging-tips.md).
 This is general debugging advice and a decent intro / provides actionable advice.

+**NOTE: The class should have previously done the "CSV Reader" programming problem because it is used in the debugging example.
+The "CSV Reader" problem is included in this directory.**

 Then, walk through the [simple debugging example](simple-debugging-example/README.md)